Make-ahead Labor Day recipes ensure that you get to enjoy the party along with everyone else—and that you all eat well.

 If you’re not averse to turning on the oven, these nostalgic treats are everything we love about our favorite childhood sandwich in bar form.
 Rolled oats and chunky peanut butter are mixed into a crumble that does double duty as both the bottom crust and a sweet, nutty topping.
 In between: a thick layer of chunky strawberry jam that bakes into a bubbly, fruity filling.
 This one will please kids and adults alike.
 Get our PBJ Bars recipe.

 15. S’mores Bars

 And then, of course, there are s’mores.
 Labor Day might be your last chance to make the classic campfire dessert for another year, so set up a s’mores station with creative ingredients for people to customize their own ultimate marshmallow treat, or go the big batch route and make these crowd-pleasing s’mores bars (40 pieces from one baking sheet).
-They’re pretty much a summerized version of Christmas crack, so you can be certain they’ll go fast.
+They’re pretty much a summerized version of Christmas brittle or Christmas crack, so you can be certain they’ll go fast.
 Get our S’mores Bars recipe.

 Don’t Forget Drinks

 Once you’ve got your food figured out, think about drinks.
 We like sangria for Labor Day, or other big batch drinks.
 Mocktails are nice to offer too, along with the standard soda, water, and so on.
 And you can always fill coolers with canned cocktails, spiked seltzer, and beer.
 Chilled red wine is another delicious option, but go one better and make frosé.

 Everything Else You Need to Know